jessicalnewell/jessicalnewell.github.io/_posts/2019-02-09-feature_selection_king_county_house_sales.markdown

 Then I did a correlation matrix heatmap to confirm a correlation between these variables and price:
 ![](https://i.ibb.co/txHzF84/Screen-Shot-2019-02-09-at-11-46-28-AM.png)

-As you can see here sqft_living, grade, sqft_above, sqft_living15 and bathrooms all had correlations that were .5 and higher.
+As you can see here sqft_living, grade, sqft_above, sqft_living15 and bathrooms all had correlations with price that were .5 and higher.

 Finally I created a set of scatter plots with those highly correlated variables: